raspberrypilearning/welcome-to-antarctica/en/step_3.md

 title: How do I style my navbar?
 ---

 If you want to apply styling to specific HTML elements, you can create a class in a CSS file.
-You can then add a class= attribute to an element in your HTML code to let the browser know what styling should be applied.
+You can then add a `class` attribute to an element in your HTML code to let the browser know what styling should be applied.

 You can also style elements (like `<header>` or `<nav>`) directly.